oceanicsdotio/oceanics.io/README.md

 ## About

 Oceanics.io is a web application for portable high-performance computing and visualization.
 The interface and utilities ingest sensor and model data and metadata, and parse them into discoverable databases.
-Simulations run in the browser using Web Assembly, client side parallelism, and GPU acceleration.
-Backend services are provided through [bathysphere, our graph-based API](https://www.oceanics.io/bathysphere) for proprietary ocean data.
+Simulations and analyses run in the browser using Web Assembly, client side parallelism, and GPU acceleration.

-Software is maintained by Oceanicsdotio LLC under the [MIT license](https://github.com/oceanics-io/oceanics.io/blob/main/LICENSE), and is provided as is with no warranty or guarantee.
+This document describes this repository, and steps to modify the API.
+To use the software, [see documentation for our API](https://www.oceanics.io/bathysphere).
+Software is provided by Oceanicsdotio LLC under the [MIT license](https://github.com/oceanics-io/oceanics.io/blob/main/LICENSE) as is with no warranty or guarantee.

 ## Web application

-We use a yarn monorepo to manage code.
-The top-level directory `/` contains this `README.md` along with various configuration files and scripts for linting, compiling, bundling, and deploying the site.
+We use a `yarn` monorepo and workspaces to manage code.
+The environment configuration is in `.yarnrc.yml`.
+The top-level directory `/` also contains this `README.md` along with configuration files and scripts for linting, compiling, bundling, and deploying the site.

+The top-level `package.json` describes the workspaces and shared dependencies required to get a development environment up and running.
+Scripts defined at this level control building and testing the API, which depends on sibling libraries.

-The `oceanics-io-www` workspace contains the frontend applications, written in TypeScript and Rust.
+The `oceanics-io-www` workspace contains TypeScript and Rust application code.
 Client side interaction is accomplished with React Hooks and browser APIs.
 Static data and documents live in `references/` and `public/`.
-The former is used by NextJS to generate single page applications that _look like_ blog posts.
+The former is used by NextJS to generate single page applications that look like blog posts.
 Resources in `public/` are addressable by at the route matching the file name.

 Presentational aspects of the front-end are part of the `oceanics-io-ui` workspace, so these React components and hooks can be shared across applications.
 We use Storybook to develop and test at the component level.

 Source code for Netlify serverless functions is in `oceanics-io-fcns/`.
 These are single purpose endpoints that support secure data access, pre-processing, and sub-setting.

 Static assets are hosted on Netlify.
+The deploy is setup in `netlify.toml `.
 When new commits are checked into the Github repository, the site is built and deployed to [https://www.oceanics.io](https://www.oceanics.io).

 ## Environment